BogdanovaIV/library/README.md

 - 3. Edit an author - edit detailed information about the chosen author.
      - The system asks the user to input the full name of the author or the ID of the author, checks that it cannot be empty, finds the author and sends the result's message.
 The user can input "Exit" to return to the Authors' menu.
      ![The Message of Found Author](documentation/features/find-author-by-id-or-full-name.png)
      - The selection occurs based on the occurrence of a string.
-If it finds several items, the system asks the user to choose one of them.
+If it finds several items, the system asks the user to choose one.
      ![Choose the author](documentation/features/choose-author.png)
      - Then the system asks the user to input the new full name of the author.
 The user can input an empty string not to change the full name or "Exit" to return to the Authors' menu.
      - Then the system asks the user to input the new birth year of the author and checks that it cannot be empty and has to be an integer.
 The user can input "Exit" to return to the Authors' menu.
      - Finally, the system saves information and sends the message with details.
      ![The saved message](documentation/features/update-author.png)
 - 4. Find books by an author - displays books with the selection by the author.
      - The system asks the user to input the full name of the author or the ID of the author, checks that it cannot be empty, finds the author and sends the result's message.
 The user can input "Exit" to return to the Authors' menu.
 The selection occurs based on the occurrence of a string.
-If it finds several items, the system asks the user to choose one of them.
+If it finds several items, the system asks the user to choose one.
      - Then the system displays books in the format "ID (book) - the title - the full name of the author - shelf(the number of the shelf on which the book is stored)".
      ![The list of books](documentation/features/list-books-selected-by-author.png)
 - 5. Back to the previous step - return to the Main menu.